Manekin97/trex-ai/README.md

-## t-rex-runner
+## T-Rex Runner AI

-the trex runner game AI extracted from chrome offline err page.
+The T-Rex Runner game AI using neuroevolution.